aliyun/linkedge-thing-access-sdk-python/README.md

 5. Set the driver name `HelloThing` and upload the previous zip file.
 6. Create a product, which owns an property named `temperature`(type of int32), and an event named `high_temperature`(type of int32 and has a input parameter named `temperature` whose type is int32).
 7. Create a device of the product created last step, with name `HelloThing`.
-8. Create a new group and add the Link IoT Edge gateway device into it.
+8. Create a new instance and add the Link IoT Edge gateway device into it.
-9. Go to Thing Driver tab and add `HelloThing` driver into that group.
+9. Go to Thing Driver tab and add `HelloThing` driver into that instance.
-10. Add the `HelloThing` device into the group.
+10. Add the `HelloThing` device into the instance.
 Choose `HelloThing` as its driver.
 11. Add a *Message Router* with the folowing configuration:
   * Source: `HelloThing` device
   * TopicFilter: Properties.